 I’m Brenda Patricia Salinas Baker.
-I’m a trilingual public radio producer living in London.
+I’m a trilingual public radio producer living in New York.
 I was awarded the highly competitive Kroc Fellowship at NPR in 2012.
 Since then I have reported pieces for NPR’s flagship programs, Marketplace and PRI’s The World as well as a number of podcasts including Life of the Law.
-I have a B.A. in Economics from Columbia University.
+I have a B.A. in Economics from Columbia University and I’m pursing my MFA in Creative Writing from The Writer’s Foundry.
 I was one of the founding producers of the Texas Standard, a daily news magazine show that broadcasts state-wide from KUT in Austin.
 I helped re-launch NPR’s Latino USA as a full-hour show and have reported original stories for the show as a freelancer.
 I was a founding producer of the personalized radio start-up 60dB where I reported original stories and helped publishers bring their print-pieces to audio life.
 I’m now working at Google where my team is re-imagining the future of radio.

 I’m committed to building a media landscape where every woman of color has the power to tell her story.
 I am proud to be an NPR Next Generation mentor, a board member on the Association of Independents in Radio, an Advisory Council member of the PRX/PRI Podcast Creators’ Program and a coach to young woman breaking into the world of public radio.
 The world needs our stories.

 Want to know more?
-Follow me on Twitter or shoot me an email at brendapsalinas at gmail.
+Follow me on Twitter or shoot me a note.
 Can’t wait to hear from you!